-Florida Governor appoints judge to take over elections post
+Florida governor appoints judge to take over elections post

-DeSantis announced Monday that Laurel Lee will replace Secretary of State Michael Ertel.
-Ertel resigned last Thursday after a newspaper obtained photos from a 2005 party where he was dressed in blackface while posing as a Hurricane Katrina victim.
-The photo was taken several months after Ertel had become election supervisor for Seminole County.
+The Republican governor announced that Circuit Judge Laurel Lee would replace Secretary of State Michael Ertel.
+The move came just four days after Ertel stepped down once the photos of him posing as a Hurricane Katrina victim became public.

-Florida’s Republican governor said he accepted Ertel’s resignation to avoid getting “mired” in controversies.
-Last year, DeSantis defeated Democrat Andrew Gillum in a bitter race with racial overtones.
+The photos were taken several months after Ertel became election supervisor for Seminole County and just two months after the storm ravaged the Gulf Coast and left nearly 2,000 people dead.
+At the time, coverage of the 2005 storm took on a racial undertone as television footage showed mostly black residents of New Orleans in distress.

-Lee has been a judge in Hillsborough County since 2013.
-She is married to State Sen. Tom Lee.
+Instead of replacing Ertel with someone else with direct elections experience, he tapped Lee, who has been a judge in Hillsborough County since 2013.
+Lee is a former federal prosecutor and federal public defender who is married to GOP State Sen. Tom Lee.

 Most Read Nation & World Stories